-How to get the NHS COVID Pass and demonstrate your coronavirus (COVID-19) status when travelling abroad and domestically at events and venues in England.
+How to use the NHS COVID Pass to demonstrate your coronavirus (COVID-19) status when travelling abroad.

-The NHS COVID Pass lets you share your coronavirus (COVID-19) vaccination records or test COVID-19 status in a secure way.
+The NHS COVID Pass lets you share your coronavirus (COVID-19) status records in a secure way.

-It allows you to show others the details of your COVID-19 vaccine (or vaccines) when travelling abroad to some countries or territories.
+It allows you to show others the details of your COVID-19 status when travelling abroad to some countries or territories.

-You can show the vaccination records contained within your NHS COVID Pass as proof of your COVID-19 status when travelling abroad.
+You can show the vaccination records in your NHS COVID Pass as proof of your COVID-19 status when travelling abroad.

-You should check that the name on your passport matches how it is displayed by NHS COVID Pass at least 2 weeks before you travel.
+You should check that your first name and your surname on your passport match how they are displayed by your NHS COVID Pass at least 3 weeks before you travel.
 If the names are different, contact your GP practice to have your details updated.
 Please note, name changes could result in temporary issues with matching your GP record to your hospital and prescription records.

 If you have not been fully vaccinated, you should continue to follow the entry requirements of the country you are travelling to, such as proof of a negative COVID-19 test on arrival.
 You should carefully research the requirements of your destination country before travelling.